mxagar/census_model_deployment_fastapi/README.md

 # Census Model Deployment to Heroku Using FastAPI

-In this project, a simple census dataset is used to create an inference pipeline, which is trained and deployed to Heroku using FastAPI.
+In this project, a simple census dataset is used to create an inference pipeline, which is trained and deployed to Heroku (among others) using FastAPI.
 The dataset consists of 32,561 entries of different people, each with 14 features (age, education, etc.) and the model infers the salary range of an entry.

 I forked the starter code for this project from a Udacity [exercise/demo repository](https://github.com/udacity/nd0821-c3-starter-code) and modified it to the present form, which deviates significantly from the original form.